qooxdoo/qooxdoo/docs/core/tech_website_apis.md

 ### Wrapper for native layers/objects

-These classes offer an unique and powerful way to deal with native layers and objects.
+These classes offer a unique and powerful way to deal with native layers and objects.
 Wrappers exist for:

 - the current document